j5ik2o/cqrs-es-example-rs/README.md

 Status: In Implementation

 This is an example of CQRS/Event Sourcing and GraphQL implemented in Rust.
+This example is class-based, not actor-model based.

 This project uses [j5ik2o/event-store-adapter-rs](https://github.com/j5ik2o/event-store-adapter-rs) for Event Sourcing.